 They are being used in an increasing number of composite pipes and tanks as well as in coatings for traditional steel and concrete products.
 Thanks to their durability, processing flexibility, resistance to chlorine, microbes and other threats, epoxy resins represent a viable alternative for delivering drinking water.

-The first use of epoxy resins in drinking water applications was in the UK in the 1970s as the commonly used materials of cement mortar and bitumen linings had shown to be ineffective when used under aggressive waters .
-In addition to the problems arising due to water chemistry, the long times needed to repair pipes with these materials, and the unavailability of water during these periods of several days, also lead to the search for alternative materials.
+The first use of epoxy resins in drinking water applications was in the UK in the 1970s as the commonly used materials of cement mortar and bitumen linings had shown to be ineffective when exposed to aggressive waters .
+In addition to the contamination problems arising due to water chemistry, the long down times needed to repair pipes with these materials, and the unavailability of water led to the search for alternative materials.

-A pipe liner or epoxy coating, applied in-situ without having to dig up the pipe from the ground or open walls to replace the pipe, is a time and cost saving alternative to previously used replacement of drinking water pipes.
+A pipe liner or epoxy coating, applied in-situ without having to dig up the pipe from the ground or open walls to replace the pipe, is a time and cost saving alternative to the previously practised full replacement of drinking water pipes.

 Factors like chemical composition, pH or temperature of water as well as delivery pressure are factors that can contribute to the corrosion of water pipes.